grip-on-software/monetdb-import/Database_structure.md

     configuration.
     -   **alias_id** - INT - primary key: Sequential number assigned to
         the developer.
-    -   **jira_dev_id** - INT - reference to developer.id.
-The matching
+    -   **jira_dev_id** - INT - reference to developer.id: The JIRA
-        is based on the VCS developer's display name and email, and the JIRA developer display name, short name or email.
+        developer/ associated with the developer.
+The matching is based on the VCS developer's display name and email, and the JIRA developer display name, short name or email.
 The matching is also manually tweaked using the file data_vcsdev_to_dev.json (which is retrieved from ownCloud).
     -   **display_name** - VARCHAR(500): The name of the developer used
         in the version control system.